miwafoxl/sounds-of-hydro/README.md

 - Fontaine -> Ocean, Underwater <small>(complete)</small>

 ## Accompaniment for this pack
-**Optional Generation:** Sounds of Teyvat works great with vanilla's [Large Biomes] generation and [Tectonic] data pack as both of those provides bigger biomes.
+**Optional Generation:** Sounds of Hydro works great with vanilla's [Large Biomes] generation and [Tectonic] data pack as both of those provides bigger biomes.

 [Terralith], unfortunately is NOT supported, this also incluses other mods that adds custom biomes.
 The reason is because of the absence of biome-based custom triggers for music like `terralith:music.overworld.yellowstone` (In that case, generic overworld music will play instead) so, custom music can't be introduced via Resource Packs.